Osborne family: In Hollyoaks

 As of October 2015, the Osbornes are no longer the owners of the Dog in the Pond after an incident at Hollyoaks Pride (an event they were hosting on behalf of Tony Hutchinson) lead to the death of Doctor Charles S'Avage who, unbeknownst to the characters, was actually murdered by the Gloved Hand Killer (Lindsey Butterfield).
 Tony later tells Diane O'Connor that Jack could be potentially liable for the accident.
 Jack then reveals to Darren that he has sold the pub.
 The family then move into 17 Basswood Road, which had been formerly used for student accommodation.
+In 2016, Jack visits his brother, Billy Brodie in Prison and that Jack and Billy was involved in a murder.
+Billy beats Callum up and forced his brother, Jack to do the same.
+However, Jack's blows proved to be fatal and he ended up killing Callum.
+In December 2016, Jack had flashbacks to killing Callum and confessed to Darren.